 /product/*as a path

-Now, assume that this project sends an email that contains a link to
+Now, consider what happens when this project sends an email that contains a link to

 Since this link URL matches the destination domain (